Wetbikeboy2500/web_content_parser/README.md

 * [Scraper](#scraper)

     This handles custom sources which are written in [hetu-script](https://github.com/hetu-script/hetu-script).
 It is used to return raw data to the parser to be formatted in a known format.
 This is flexible and can be used without the parser part of the project to do web scraping while staying away from predefined data structures.
-It is desinged this way to allow developers to completely ignore the opinionated nature of how this project process and builds data.
+It is designed this way to allow developers to completely ignore the opinionated nature of how this project process and builds data.
 It is also my focus to create a more fluent API for scraping and to address things like dynamic data through webviews and/or sites that require javascript to function.

     Individual import:
     ```dart